aniabrown/QuEST_GPU/README.md

 ## Getting started

 QuEST is contained entirely in the `.c` and `.h` files in the `QuEST/` folder.
-To use QuEST, copy these files to your computer and include `qubits.h` in your C code.
+To use QuEST, copy these files to your computer and include `QuEST.h` in your C code.
 We include make files for compiling QuEST, and submission scripts for using QuEST with SLURM and PBS.
 See [examples/tutorial.md](/examples/tutorial.md) for an introduction.
 Clone or download this entire repository to include all examples as well as tests and documentation.

 ## API Documentation